 \begin{rem} The constants $C_1$ and $\alpha$ in~\eqref{eq:main-compact} and~\eqref{eq:hyp-eta} can be expressed explicitely in terms of $\bar{d}$, $\|\rho\|_{\text{Lip}(d)}$, $C_A$ and $\gamma_A$, as can be checked from the proof.
 However, these constants are not optimal and quite complicated to obtain.
 We will see in Theorem~\ref{thm:main-under-ABC} alternative assumptions allowing to obtain better estimates on $C_1$ and $\alpha$. \end{rem}

 \begin{rem} The fact that the convergence in~\eqref{eq:main-compact} is uniform with respect to the initial distributions (i.e.\ that $C_1$ does not depend on $\mu$ and $\nu$) is strongly related to the fact that the distance $d$ is assumed to be bounded.
-In the case of non-compact state spaces, convergence of non-penalized processes is known to be related to Foster-Lyapunov criteria (see e.g.~\cite{MeynTweedie2009} for the total variation distance or~\cite{HMS11} for the Wasserstein distance).
+In the case of an unbounded distance, convergence of non-penalized processes is known to be related to Foster-Lyapunov criteria (see e.g.~\cite{MeynTweedie2009} for the total variation distance or~\cite{HMS11} for the Wasserstein distance).
 However, the question of convergence in Wasserstein distance of penalized Markov processes is completely open in this setting and we leave this study to further work. \end{rem}

 The proof of Theorem~\ref{thm:main-compact} is divided into two parts.
 First, in Section~\ref{sec:proofunderABC}, we prove the result of the theorem under a set of alternative assumptions.
 Then, in Section~\ref{sec:main-proof-2}, we show that our assumption (A) is equivalent to these alternative assumptions.
-In particular, we shall prove that (A) implies the following key property, which may be interpreted as a Harnack inequality for survival probabilities: \begin{description} \item[\textmd{(H)}] There exist $C_H>0$ such that, for all $x,y\in E$ and $t\in I$,
+In particular, we shall prove that (A) implies the following key property, which may be interpreted as a global Harnack inequality for survival probabilities: \begin{description} \item[(H)] (global Harnack inequality) There exist $C_H>0$ such that, for all $x,y\in E$ and $t\in I$,

 \end{description}

 \begin{prop} Under Assumption (A), Condition~(H) is satisfied. \end{prop} {This proposition is proved in Section~\ref{sec:proofofABC}.} Before proceeding with the proof {of Theorem~\ref{thm:main-compact}}, we give other consequences of Assumption (A) on the quasi-stationary behavior of the process.
 First, the next result, proved in Section~\ref{sec:proof-eta}, deals with the asymptotic behaviour of the survival probability.